 Our goal is to foster the translation of academic innovations for real-world implementation to address climate change.

 We support researchers in developing solutions to reduce methane emissions.
 Methane is a powerful greenhouse gas, 80 times more potent than carbon dioxide.
 Reducing methane emissions today is the fastest opportunity we have to address climate change and dramatically reduce the rate of global warming.
-Our grants support research and development specifically in reducing methane from agricultural sources, the largest contributor of methane emissions globally.
+Our grants support research and development specifically in reducing methane from agricultural sources, one of the largest contributors of methane emissions globally.

 Our Environment program also makes grants to tackle plastic pollution.
 Over 11 million metric tons of plastic waste enter the ocean each year.
-We support solutions to reduce the production of single-use plastics and rethink and reuse plastic.
+We support solutions to reduce the production of single-use plastics and rethink and reuse plastic, with a focus on supporting solutions within the city of Boston, and research fellowships.

 Grants listed below may be from the Gerstner Family Foundation or another Gerstner family philanthropic vehicle.
 Amounts may reflect cumulative annual grants or multi-year grants.
 To see annual amounts, please see listings of grants paid each year.